List of Being Human (North American TV series) characters

 This article shares a list of characters in the American remake of the supernatural drama-comedy television series Being Human.
 This series is based on the British hit series of the same name.
-The show stars Sam Witwer, Sam Huntington, and Meaghan Rath as three characters in their twenties sharing a house in Boston, trying to live a normal social life, despite being a vampire, a werewolf, and a ghost, respectively.
+The show stars Sam Witwer, Sam Huntington, and Meaghan Rath as three characters in their twenties sharing a house in Boston, trying to live a normal social life despite being a vampire, a werewolf, and a ghost, respectively.

 Main characters

 Aidan Waite

 Aidan Waite (Sam Witwer) is the American counterpart of Mitchell from the original British series, named after the actor who played Mitchell in the original series.
 He is a quiet, calm, soft-spoken, and somewhat jaded vampire who is 257 years old, having been sired by Bishop during the American Revolution.
-Though he attempted to live with his wife Suzanna and their son Isaac, Aidan ends up losing them due to a preacher who lusts for Suzanna and ultimately drowns her on the grounds that she is a witch.
+Though he attempted to live with his wife Suzanna and their son Isaac, Aidan loses them due to a preacher who lusts for Suzanna and ultimately drowns her on the grounds that she is a witch.
 After taking revenge on the clergyman, Aidan became Bishop's right hand and aided him until the 1950s when he no longer believed in Bishop's conviction to the vampire cause and decided to resist the urge to feed upon humans.
 While in Montreal in the 1970s, Aidan met Celine and had a relationship with her.

-In the time before the beginning of the series, originally out of pity, Aidan saves Josh from being tormented by Marcus and before the two became good friends with Aidan getting Josh a job as an orderly at Boston's Suffolk County Hospital, where Aidan has been working as a nurse.
+In the time before the beginning of the series, originally out of pity, Aidan saves Josh.
+Josh was being tormented by Marcus and before the he and Aiden became good friends.
+Aidan got Josh a job as an orderly at Boston's Suffolk County Hospital, where Aidan has been working as a nurse.
 The two later become roommates with a mutual intent to fit back into society.
 The series begins with Aidan relapsing into his blood-drinking ways with fellow nurse Rebecca, Aidan is forced to call Bishop and Marcus to clean up his unintentional murder before later learning they turned Rebecca into a vampire.
 While organizing a neighborhood watch association to deal with a local vandal, Aidan ends up catching the attention of a police officer who is the son of a man he killed in the past.
 Though he tries to erase the officer's memory of him so Bishop could not turn him, Aidan later learns of the officer's suicide.
 Aidan also attempts to help Rebecca by setting up a co-dependent relationship, feasting on each other's blood rather than live blood, but she eventually backs out.